 Parts of the peninsula are bleak and godforsaken.
 Study the highest fields, untouched since the planting of 1845, when the potatoes never matured and rotted in the ground.
 You can still see the vertical ridges of the potato beds — a reminder of that year’s Great Potato Famine, which eventually, through starvation or emigration, cut Ireland’s population by half.

 Rounding Slea Head, the point in Europe closest to America, the jagged coastline offers smashing views of deadly black-rock cliffs and the distant Blasket Islands.
 The crashing waves surf in like white horses.

 The tip of the peninsula is marked by a crucifix.
 It faces the sea, but about half the time, it’s actually confronting an impenetrable cloud and whipping sheets of rain.
 I imagine that Dingle cows have thicker eyelids, evolved over the centuries to survive sideways rain.

-The Gallarus Oratory, a 1,300-year-old stone church, is famously watertight — unless the rain is hosing in sideways.
+The Gallarus Oratory, a 1,300-year-old stone church, is famously watertight — except when the rain is hosing in sideways from high winds.
 I’ve been splattered inside.
 I’ve driven over Conor Pass with the visibility at zero, ragamuffin sheep nonchalantly appearing like ghosts in the milky cloud.
 I’ve huddled, awaiting a chance to step out, in farmhouses abandoned in the Great Famine.
 Yes, the weather is a force on the Dingle Peninsula.
 But when the sun does come out, everything rejoices.